 Screening for Prostate Cancer

-- PSA Screening – A simple blood test, the PSA screening measures the concentration of prostate-specific antigen (PSA), a protein produced by the prostate gland.
+- PSA Screening – A simple blood test, the PSA screening measures the bloodstream concentration of prostate-specific antigen (PSA), a protein produced only by the prostate gland.

 Who should get a PSA screening?

-- Men age 50-69 who are at average risk for the disease
+- Men between the ages of 50 and 69 who are at average risk for the disease

-- Men who are 45 years of age or older and are African-American
+- African-American men who are 45 years of age or older

 Note: Screening recommendations for prostate cancer vary among physicians and healthcare organizations.
 Please consult with your physician.